ryancheley/djangocon-us-2025/presentation/slides/07b-help-text-limitation.md

 ???

-help_text is designed for end users filling out forms.
-It's UI-focused guidance.
+- help_text is for end users
+- It's UI-focused guidance